Play Communications S.A. – Annual report – 31 December 2018

 - determining the timing of satisfaction of performance obligations,

-The stand-alone selling prices for mobile devices were historically determined based on the standard list prices at which the Group sold them separately (without a service contract).
-In the fourth quarter 2017, based on past experience, the Group changed its estimate to determine the stand-alone selling prices for mobile devices to cost of sale plus margin.
-The change results in a slightly different timing of revenue recognition.
-The Group considers the impact of the change on the recognized revenue as immaterial (less than 1% of the total operating revenues in the year ended December 31, 2017).
+The stand-alone selling prices for mobile devices are estimated as cost of sale plus margin.
 Stand-alone selling prices for telecommunications services are set based on prices for non-bundled offers with the same range of services.
 The transaction price is calculated as total consideration receivable from the customer over the Adjusted Contract Term, which is the period after which the Group expects to offer a subsequent retention contract to a customer, which is usually a few months before the contractual term lapses.

 Significant financing component

 The Group used the practical expedient described in paragraph 63 of IFRS 15 and did not adjust the promised amount of consideration for the effects of a significant financing component because it has assessed that for most of the contracts the period between when the Group transfers the equipment to the customer and when the customer pays for the equipment is one year or less.

 Material right considerations